thedeadman782004/serverless-ReqRes/README.md

 ### Split Logic out of the Handler's Requests/Responses
 This may be obvious, but It is important to think of your lambda functions as independent from an http request/response.
 This helps in few ways:
 1. Function reusablity.
-You may have single Lambda that does a single task. but down the road you many need that functionality in another lambda function.
+You may have single Lambda that does a single task.
+But down the road you many need that functionality in another lambda function.
-2. You may want to use your code outside of lambda, or inside a serverless schedule.
+2. You may want to use your code outside of lambda or inside a serverless schedule.
-3. improve code readability, its easy to read your handler file if each handler looks almost exactly the same, and with a good folder structure you don't even need to look at your handler file to make changes to your function.
+3. Improves code readability.
+Its easy to read your handler file if each handler looks almost exactly the same.
+And with a good folder structure you don't even need to look at your handler file to make changes to your function.

 Let's take the postData exmaple